Chicago Crosswalk Pedestrian Accident Lawyers

 Illinois law gives pedestrians the right-of-way at a designated crossing area under most conditions.
 The vehicle code also elaborates the following points:

 That part of a roadway at an intersection included within the connections of the lateral lines of the sidewalks on opposite sides of the highway measured from the curbs or, in the absence of curbs, from the edges of the traversable roadway, and in the absence of a sidewalk on one side of the highway, that part of the highway included within the extension of the lateral line of the existing sidewalk to the side of the highway without the sidewalk, with such extension forming a right angle to the centerline of the highway;

-- When traffic controls are not working or in place, drivers must yield for pedestrians when they are in a crosswalk on their side or lane of the roadway or approaching it.
+- When traffic controls are not working, or in place, drivers must yield for pedestrians when they are in a crosswalk on their side or lane of the roadway or approaching it.

 Laws Do Not Prevent Accidents Where Pedestrians Are Injured or Killed By Inattentive Drivers

-When a person is hit by a car and injured in a crosswalk, the most common recourse will be to file a claim with the driver’s insurance company.
-Since these accidents often cause serious injuries, the medical costs, lost income and other costs can be substantial.
-There may be long term costs as well for medical treatments, therapy and other expenses.
+Chicago Accident Attorneys Helping Pedestrians Recovering The Cost Of Crosswalk Injuries & Medical ExpensesIndividuals hit by the driver of a vehicle and injured in a designated crossing area have the legal right to seek a legal remedy.
+The most common recourse is to file a pedestrian accident case claim with the driver’s insurance company.
+Since these accidents often cause serious injuries, the victim’s medical bills, lost income, and other costs can be substantial.
+There may be long term costs as well for years of medical treatments, therapy, and other recovery expenses.